warner-consulting-josh/Collet-Autofeed/Project Log.md

 - Figured out how to add custom silkscreen graphics
 - Added logo to silkscreen
 - Fixed issue with step file of LEDs disappearing

+**10/29/2024**
+- Added zones and zone labels to silkscreen
+- Added "Addressable Coolant Controller v1.0.0" to silkscreen
+- Added company name, my name and date to silkscreen
+- Need to make connector board and model screen into assembly
+- Need to review finalized board before sending for manufacturing